Core inflation Report from Japan

 Core CPI Japan YoY

 Inflation has been weak in Japan for decades, but now that inflation has weakened considerably across the globe, japan has been feeling it even more.
 The Bank of Japan seems to have thrown the towel in regards to their 2% target.
 Core inflation has been below 15 for quite some time, although it has picked up a bit in recent months.
-Core CPI has increased to 0.7% YoY in April and May, from around 0.4%-0.5% at the beginning of this year, although this time core CPI is expected to tick lower to 0.6%.
+Core CPI has increased to 0.7% YoY in April and May, from around 0.4%-0.5% at the beginning of this year, Although core CPI turned negative in September, declining by 0.1% since then and it is expected to tick lower to 0.6%.
 Please follow our experienced analysts for live coverage of this event.

 <% indicator.indicator_name %>